Class Descriptions (FAQ Below)

 GUIDE & FAQ

-Plan to arrive 5 mins before class to set up, 10 minutes if it's your first class
+• Plan to arrive 10-5 mins before class (10 if it is your 1st class)

-There will be music played at medium-low volume, advise if this needs your consideration
+• There may be music played at medium-low volume, advise if this needs your consideration

 What To Wear & Bring: